Netflix/lemur/docs/administration/index.rst

 ===============

 Lemur provides an easy way to upgrade between versions.
-Simply download the newest version of Lemur from pypi and then apply any schema cahnges with the following command.
+Simply download the newest version of Lemur from pypi and then apply any schema changes with the following command.

 .. code-block:: bash